 Even when an alleged offender successfully completes their pretrial diversion program and criminal charges are dismissed, the record of that person’s arrest will still exist.
 Such a record can still create a number of headaches for people.

 You should discuss possibly filing an order of nondisclosure that will allow you to have your criminal record sealed.
-Expungement (or expunction) is only available to people who were acquitted of the crimes for which they were charged, were convicted but subsequently found to be innocent, were convicted but were subsequently pardoned, were charged but the case was later dismissed and the statute of limitations has expired, or were arrested but not formally charged.
+Expungement (or expunction) is only available to people who were acquitted of the crimes for which they were charged, were convicted but subsequently found to be innocent, were convicted but were subsequently pardoned, were charged but the case was later dismissed and the statute of limitations has expired or was arrested but not formally charged.

 Programs, Services & Specialty Courts | Dallas County — Learn more about specialty courts on this section of the Dallas County website.
-Also find information about different Dallas County drug courts and programs.
+Also, find information about different Dallas County drug courts and programs.
 Additional information is available about other programs and services.

 Pretrial Diversion Program | Department of Justice — Visit this section of the Department of Justice website to learn more about the federal pretrial diversion program.
 Learn more about eligibility criteria and pretrial diversion procedures.
 In the majority of cases, offenders are diverted at the pre-charge stage.